Path-Check/gaen-mobile/docs/DATA_DICTIONARY.md

 `src/logger.ts`

 Builds that have error reporting enabled send crash and error information to an error reporting service.
-Currently we support [Bugsnag](https://docs.bugsnag.com/) only, which creates generated random Ids, which are referred to as 'Device Ids' by bugsnag, but are not associated to device UUIDs.
+Currently, we only support [Bugsnag](https://docs.bugsnag.com/).
+Bugsnag generates random Ids, referred to as 'Device Ids' by Bugsnag, but are not associated with device UUIDs.

 #### Contact Tracer Callback Form (Optional)

 `src/Callback/callbackAPI.tsx`

-Builds that include this have a form in which users can submit their phone numbers and optionally their names to be put on a queue to be called back by a contact tracer.
-If the user chooses to submit their phone number and name this will be sent to a backend service configured at on a per build basis.
+Builds that include the Callback form feature have a form in which users can submit their phone numbers and optionally their names to be put on a queue to be called back by a contact tracer.
+If the user chooses to submit their phone number and name, the application sends the phone number and name to a back-end service configured on a per build basis.

 #### Product Analytics (Optional)

 `src/ProductAnalytics/Context.tsx`

 Builds that include this feature have a prompt during onboarding and a toggle to update if a user has opted into sharing product analytics info.
-If a user opts in to sharing product analytics, certain user actions are sent as events to an aggregating server.
-No event has personally identifying info.
-An exhaustive list of all events can be found here: [Product Analtyics Events](PRODUCT_ANALYTICS_EVENTS.md)
+If a user opts to share product analytics, the application sends specific user actions as events to an aggregating server.
+No event has personally-identifying information.
+Readers can find a list of all events here: [Product Analytics Events](PRODUCT_ANALYTICS_EVENTS.md)

 #### Share Symptom History (Optional)